Enter password to view case study

 Outcome

-£221k to £1.72M GWP run-rate in 5 months.
+£221k → £1.72M GWP run-rate in 5 months.
+A direct result of faster decision cycles and higher conversion.

 In parallel, getting multiple insurer interest enquiries, with new product lines in onboarding